Tuesday, December 04, 2007

 <meta name="verify-v1" content="…">

 This Google webmaster tools-specific meta tag is used on the top-level page of your site to verify ownership of a site in webmaster tools (alternatively you may upload an HTML file to do this).
 The content value you put into this tag is provided to you in your webmaster tools account.
 Please note that while the contents of this meta tag (including upper and lower case) must match exactly what is provided to you, it does not matter if you change the tag from XHTML to HTML or if the format of the tag matches the format of your page.
-For details, see "How do I verify my site by adding a meta tag to my site's home page?"
+For details, see Verify your site ownership.

 <meta http-equiv="Content-Type" content="…; charset=…">